xpdAcq/xpdAcq/doc/sb_icollection.rst

 .. _sb_icollection:

-Overview of the icollection+xpdacq environment
+Overview of the icollection+xpdAcq environment
 ----------------------------------------------

 All data collection at NSLS-II is carried out through a powerful